Our SENCo is Beck Preece

 Once a concern has been raised (by the child, a parent, class teacher or the SENCo) the school may assess your child further to allow clearer identification of the nature of the need and therefore find the best way of ensuring appropriate provision.

 All children who have special educational needs or disabilities have their progress carefully recorded and have specific targets set.
-These targets are recorded in a Personal Support Plan (PSP).
+These targets are recorded in a Pupil Centered Plan (PCP).
 They are regularly monitored and reviewed termly.
-New targets are set according to your child’s progress and needs.
+New targets are set according to your child’s progress and current needs.
 Your child’s progress and targets can be discussed with class teachers or the SENCo at any time.
 Progress against these targets is also discussed with parents at a termly parents’ evening.

 We aim to meet the needs of our children primarily through high quality teaching strategies and differentiation; matching the way in which the curriculum is delivered to the needs of the children.
 As part of this, it may be necessary to offer further interventions to support your child's learning.
 These may include, for example: